jumpn/ecto_cockroachdb/README.md

 This adaptor use the default precision for those types.
 It also disable the migration lock given locking is not supported by CockroachDB either.

-For more information, check this github issue: https://github.com/cockroachdb/cockroach/issues/32098
+For more information, check the [github issue](https://github.com/cockroachdb/cockroach/issues/32098)
 ## Installation

 The package can be installed